influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/workflowSubmitRequest.md

 withBlockOwnerDeletion(blockOwnerDeletion)
 ```

-If true, AND if the owner has the "foregroundDeletion" finalizer, then the owner cannot be deleted from the key-value store until this reference is removed.
+"If true, AND if the owner has the \"foregroundDeletion\" finalizer, then the owner cannot be deleted from the key-value store until this reference is removed.
 Defaults to false.
-To set this field, a user needs "delete" permission of the owner, otherwise 422 (Unprocessable Entity) will be returned.
+To set this field, a user needs \"delete\" permission of the owner, otherwise 422 (Unprocessable Entity) will be returned."

 ### fn submitOptions.ownerReference.withController